monolithpl/examples-finder-windows/README.md

-# Examples finder for Windows
+# Examples Finder for Windows
 Find usage examples of English words from authoritative dictionary sources.
 Perfect for ESL students and teachers alike.
 Works on any version of Windows (XP - 7 - 8 - 10, probably even on Windows 95!)

 ### features